-Wi-Fi is a registered trademark of Wi-Fi Alliance.
+Wi-Fi and Miracast are registered trademarks of the Wi-Fi Alliance.

 OpenSSL is a registered trademark of The OpenSSL Software Foundation, Inc.

 Other product names mentioned in this manual may be trademarks or registered trademarks of their respective companies and are the property of their respective owners.